redhat-cap-exchange/my-thai-star-guides/setup.md

 The first screen you will see is the authentication screen.
 Enter your username and password (`*{{OPENSHIFT_USER}}/{{OPENSHIFT_PASSWORD}}*`) and then log in.
 After you have authenticated to the web console, you will be presented with a list of projects that your user has permission to work with.

-`*Click on '{{COOLSTORE_PROJECT}}'*` project to be taken to the project overview page which will list all of the routes, services, deployments, and pods that you have running as part of your project.
-There's nothing there now, but that's about to change.

 Now you are ready to get started with the labs!